 Businesses are tapping CPAs to not only manage finances and taxes, but also to determine profitable new product lines, help diversify investments, and provide a variety of other consulting and business services.

 In what respect is our CPA Program different from CPA Program offered by other professional bodies?

-The CPA program of The Association of International CPAs is different from CPA Programme offered by other professional bodies in terms that it is not country/continent/region specific.
-CPA program of The Association of International CPAs is much comprehensive and functional in terms of learning outcome.
+The CPA programme of The Association of International CPAs is different from CPA Programme offered by other professional bodies in terms that it is not country/continent/region specific.
+CPA programme of The Association of International CPAs is much comprehensive and functional in terms of learning outcome.